Restore Your Breast Implants with Revision Breast Augmentation Surgery

 REASONS FOR REVISION BREAST AUGMENTATION

 Not all revision procedures are performed due to complications.
 The vast majority of women are very satisfied with their breast augmentation results.
 However, the body changes with time, and implants are not lifetime devices, so most women will require a secondary breast augmentation procedure, whether or not they are happy with their initial results.

 Following are some of the common reasons for revision breast augmentation:

 A woman may want to exchange older implants for one of the newer generation of implants that may not have been an option at the time of her primary breast augmentation surgery.
 This is the case for many women who exchange their saline-filled implants for the latest generation of silicone gel-filled implants.
 It is also common for women to choose a different size, shape or profile, or to want to change their implants from above or below the muscle.

 The most common complication following breast augmentation surgery is capsular contracture.
 When scar tissue that forms around the implant tightens, it can distort the shape or position of the implant.
-Dr. Edwards and Dr. Higgins can release or remove this scar tissue, and may also make other surgical corrections depending on the patient's circumstances.
+Dr. Edwards, Dr. Higgins, or Dr. Silver can release or remove this scar tissue, and may also make other surgical corrections depending on the patient’s circumstances.

 Saline implants may rupture or leak, causing immediate deflation which can be distressing to patients.
 Ruptured silicone implants may not be noticeable and are only observed during an imaging test.
 In either case, revision surgery to replace the implant is necessary.